 Nothing can be more frustrating than the waiting game for when will labor start.
 Every single day, I would always wonder if today would be the day.
 As I got closer to my due date, my feet were swollen, and my belly was so big that I swear I waddled everywhere, I just wanted to know when baby would arrive.

-20 weeks pregnant update.
 Follow Trina’s pregnancy with week-by-week baby bump updates.
-In week 20, we discuss prenatal workout classes, looking forward to the 20 week ultrasound, and week 20 pregnancy symptoms such as sore breasts.
-You also see Trina’s 20 weeks pregnant belly.
+At 39 weeks pregnant, we discuss early signs of labor, and week 39 pregnancy symptoms such as pelvic pain.
+You also see Trina’s 39 weeks pregnant belly bump.

-19 weeks pregnant update.
 Follow Trina’s pregnancy with week-by-week baby bump updates.
-In week 19, we discuss prenatal workout classes, looking forward to the 20 week ultrasound, and week 19 pregnancy symptoms such as sore breasts.
-You also see Trina’s 19 weeks pregnant belly.
+At 38 weeks pregnant, we discuss early signs of labor, and week 38 pregnancy symptoms such as nausea.
+You also see Trina’s 38 weeks pregnant belly bump.

 Pregnancy is often a time centered around the birthing mama.
 Right from the beginning, you and baby start to bond as baby grows inside you.
 Are you wondering how to get your husband excited about pregnancy too?
 I know that in the beginning it was challenging for my husband to get excited about pregnancy and bond with baby while she was still in my belly.
 This was especially true in the early weeks and months when I wasn’t showing and he hadn’t yet felt her kicks.